NBISweden/module-metadata-dm-practices/_episodes/01-what-is-the-problem.md

 objectives:
 - "To understand the reasons for consistent standardized ways of describing data"
 keypoints:
+- "Information about data is called metadata"
+- "Good metadata is a necessity for understanding the data"
-- "Be consistent when describing data <TODO>"
+- "Try to be consistent when describing data"
 ---

 To understand how the data you produce has been generated, it is important to document descriptions of this, so that you, your collaborators, and someone else can understand it later on.
 Actually, you yourself is the most likely recipient of this information, because “it is the doom of men that they forget”, as someone said.